For Taiwan's Olympics team, everything is in a name

 “When I’m meeting people, I’ll tell them I’m from Taiwan, because if you tell people you’re from Chinese Taipei, nobody knows where you’re from, you can’t find it on Google,” she said.

 Taiwan is an island of 24 million people off China’s east coast.
-It functions as a country with its own government and military.
+It functions in many ways like a country with its own government and military.
 But China claims Taiwan as its territory, and only 14 countries recognize Taiwan as a nation.
 Most of the world, including the United States, have official ties with China instead.

 The divide was born of a civil war in the late 1940s in which the Communists toppled the Republic of China’s government and founded the People’s Republic of China that rules to this day.
 China’s former Nationalist leaders fled to Taiwan and set up a rival government in the city of Taipei.